ivsnp/homates-taass-spring/README.md

-# HoMates: simpliflying the cohabitation
+# HoMates: simplifying the cohabitation

 University of Turin, Computer Science Department